86pushkar24/contest-automator/README.md

 - **AtCoder**: Creates weekly events every Saturday at 17:30 Asia/Kolkata lasting 100 minutes for the Beginner Contest.
 - **LeetCode**: Creates weekly contests every Sunday at 08:00 Asia/Kolkata and biweekly contests every other Saturday night at 20:00 Asia/Kolkata.

-All recurring schedules are generated for the six months following the run date.
+All recurring schedules are generated for the number of months you request (default six) starting from the run date.
 Adjust the source code if you would like to target a different timezone or cadence.

 ## Automating Codeforces Updates (macOS)
 The helper script `update_codeforces_calendar.sh` regenerates a Codeforces-only calendar and opens it in the Calendar app: